netdata/netdata/health/REFERENCE.md

 options: no-clear-notification
 ```

-For some alarms we need compare two time-frames, to detect anomalies.
+For some alerts we need compare two time-frames, to detect anomalies.
 For example, `health.d/httpcheck.conf` has an
-alarm template called `web_service_slow` that compares the average http call response time over the last 3 minutes,
+alert template called `web_service_slow` that compares the average http call response time over the last 3 minutes,
 compared to the average over the last hour.
-It triggers a warning alarm when the average of the last 3 minutes is twice
+It triggers a warning alert when the average of the last 3 minutes is twice
 the average of the last hour.
-In such cases, it is easy to trigger the alarm, but difficult to tell when the alarm is
+In such cases, it is easy to trigger the alert, but difficult to tell when the alert is
 cleared.
 As time passes, the newest window moves into the older, so the average response time of the last hour will keep
 increasing.
-Eventually, the comparison will find the averages in the two time-frames close enough to clear the alarm.
+Eventually, the comparison will find the averages in the two time-frames close enough to clear the alert.
 However, the issue was not resolved, it's just a matter of the newer data "polluting" the old.
-For such alarms, it's a
+For such alerts, it's a
 good idea to tell Netdata to not clear the notification, by using the `no-clear-notification` option.

-#### Alarm line `host labels`
+#### Alert line `host labels`

 Defines the list of labels present on a host.
 See our [host labels guide](https://github.com/netdata/netdata/blob/master/docs/guides/using-host-labels.md) for
 an explanation of host labels and how to implement them.